U.S. v. Kinlock, No. 97-1399 (2nd Cir.) (174 F.3d 297) (April 23, 1999) (Judge Rosemary S. Pooler)

 Ability to Pay.

 In this case, following conviction for one count of credit card fraud, the defendant was ordered to pay a total of $19,192.54 in restitution to four victims.
-The order specified that the restitution was "due and payable immediately", but it also specified that, during the three year term of supervised …
+The order specified that the restitution was "due and payable immediately", but it also specified that, during the three year term of …

 Full article and associated cases available to subscribers.